wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     For FSC calculation, an alignment mask is always required.
 Since we don’t know the reference structure, we can simply provide a basic sphere with a Gaussian dropoff (always include a soft edge on your alignment masks).
-In MATLAB, make a sphere mask and save into the `mask/` folder.
-Change to your `subtomo/` directory in MATLAB and run
+To save a sphere mask into the `mask/` folder, change into your `subtomo/` directory, start the STOPGAP Console, and run

         sphere = sg_sphere(32, 10, 3);
         sg_mrcwrite('masks/sphere.mrc', sphere);

     Check the mask using 3dmod.

-        3dmod masks/sphere.mrc
+        !3dmod masks/sphere.mrc

     What you want is a soft-edged mask that tapers to 0 before hitting the box edges.